DipsanaRoy/cyber-security-pec-cs702e/NOTES.md

 Crackers made the following possible too:

 - Once upon a time, there exists a lot of movie watchers who survived the harsh prices by using torrent and VLC Media Player 😂.
-- When you use a paid software for free via cracked torrent sites you're providing the price indirectly by selling your privacy 😭.
+- When you use a paid software for free via cracked torrent sites you're providing the price indirectly unknowingly by selling your privacy 😭.

 ---